...

 Rising temperatures increasing hardships of chilli sorters in Khargone

 At Bedia Mirch Mandi (Bediya Chilli Market) in Khargone district of Madhya Pradesh, rows of women sit amidst mountains of fiery red, cloth masks tied over their faces.
-Their nimble fingers move with practiced precision, separating good chillies from bad as the pungent air around them fills with coughs every few seconds.
+Their nimble fingers move with practised precision, separating good chillies from bad as the pungent air around them fills with coughs every few seconds.

 “We’ve grown used to it,” says Subhadra, her eyes watering slightly as she maintains her steady rhythm.
 She works from 8 AM to 5 PM for a daily wage of ₹300 ($3.60), with no health benefits or safety measures despite the obvious hazards.